coderefinery/ffmpeg-editlist/README.md

 allows collaboration in the processing, for example sharing the editlist file via git.

-This utility takes a YAML definition of an edit list (segments to cut out and re-assemble into a file), and does the re-assembling using the ffmpeg command line utility.
+This utility takes a YAML definition of an editlist (segments to cut out and re-assemble into a file), and does the re-assembling using the ffmpeg command line utility.

-This is currently an alpha-level utility: it works, but expect to need a bit of work to make it work for your case.
-Documentation is needs improvement.
+This is currently an alpha-level utility: it works, but expect it may not exactly fit your use case without a bit of work.
+Documentation is minimal but still needs improvement.
 However, it has been used for several large events.

 Features include: